We've finally brought support for searching with multiple Railcards to TrainSplit.

 Previously, you had to either ignore the Railcard for part of the journey, or book each passenger separately, leading to multiple emails and a higher chance for mistakes to be made.

-Now, you can specify all of this upfront, and we will find the best split ticket combination across the journey for all passengers.
+Now, you can specify all of this upfront, and TrainSplit will handle the different Railcard discounts within a single booking.

 We'll also tell you exactly what tickets we are selling you and which Railcards are applied to which tickets, so there's no guesswork required.